tchitchek-lab/CellVizR/README.md

 *Figure 1: Workflow of CellVizR*

-*The analysis in CellVizR consists of 5 main steps: (1) importing the data in FCS or txt format resulting in the creation of an S4 Celldata object; (2) assigning the metadata (sample information) into the Celldata object; and (3) generating the manifold and clustering.
+*The analysis in CellVizR consists of 5 main steps: (1) importing the data in FCS or txt format resulting in the creation of an S4 UMAPdata object; (2) assigning the metadata (sample information) into the UMAPdata object; and (3) generating the manifold and clustering.
 The computed results can be (4) visualized in different manners and (5) analyzed using statistical approaches.*